dariubs/GoBooks/README.md

 <img src="https://raw.githubusercontent.com/quii/learn-go-with-tests/master/epub-cover-small.png" width="120px"/>

 Learn Go guided by tests.
-Write a test, learn a new Go language feature, refactor and repeat.
+Write a test, learn a new Go language feature to make it pass, refactor and repeat.
 You'll get a grounding in test-driven development and importantly understand the principles behind it.

 ### [Go in Action](https://www.manning.com/books/go-in-action)